Anna Hotchkis: Early life

 Hotchkis was born in Crookston House, Renfrewshire, Scotland.
 She had three sisters, Margaret, Catherine and Isobel (1879–1947, also a painter), and six brothers, only one of whom, Richard, is known to have survived into adulthood.

 Hotchkis inherited a love of painting from her mother and wanted to be an artist from age 14.
 She began formal training at the Glasgow School of Art at age 21, despite objections from parents who were worried about her delicate health.
 Her family moved to Edinburgh in 1907, and she enrolled at the Edinburgh College of Art studying under Robert Burns for three years.
 She completed her studies but left without taking a diploma.
-Around this time, three of the sisters Anna, Margaret and Isobel, went to Munich to study art under Hans Lasker.
+Around this time, her sisters Anna, Margaret and Isobel, went to Munich to study art under Hans Lasker.

-At the suggestion of her Edinburgh teacher, Hotchkis set up a studio in the small town of Kirkcudbright, initially rented then bought from Jessie M King, an acquaintance of her teacher.
+At the suggestion of her Edinburgh teacher, Hotchkis set up a studio in the small town of Kirkcudbright, initially rented then bought from Jessie M. King, an acquaintance of her teacher.
 She kept the studio from 1915 until her death in 1984.

 First encounter with China

 In 1922 Hotchkis travelled to China via the United States, Japan and Korea to visit her sister Catherine in Mukden (now Shenyang), where since 1915 she had established and worked in a girls’ school for the YWCA.
 After Mukden, she spent three months in Shanghai, where she held an exhibition of her work.
 While painting child labourers at a cotton factory there she caught a severe infection, which caused her to return to Mukden and then move to Peking for treatment.
 She decided to stay in Peking to take up an offer to fill in for the art teacher at Yenching University.

 Hotchkis taught at Yenching for a year and then returned to Scotland in 1924, travelling on the Trans-Siberian Express to Moscow, where she stayed with the Quaker mission, then home to London via Berlin.
 She brought back with her over 70 pictures which she exhibited in the Brook Street Gallery in London.
-She returned to China in 1926, lodging with a Chinese family in Peking, where she remained until the Japanese invasion of China in 1937.
+She returned to China in 1926, lodging with a Chinese family in Peking, where she remained until the Second Sino-Japanese War in 1937.